ColmanC19/api_code_review/README.md

 * Run "bundle install" in your terminal after opening the project.
 This will install necessary gems.

+* Run rake db:migrate to reconnect the database.

+* Run rake db:seed to properly seed the database.

 * Run rails s in your terminal.
 If successful you can open an API development platform of your choice (I use Postman: http://www.getpostman.com/).
-You can then type in localhost:3000/rescues to use the API and see methods.
+Read below under "Endpoints and routes" to see how it works:

+### Endpoints and Routes

+* Using a GET request You can then type in localhost:3000/rescues on Postman.
+This will show all of the rescue names.
+If you wish to see an individual rescue, retype localhost:3000/rescues/id and replace "id" with the id listed for the shelter.

+*  Using a POST request you can Post a new rescue name.
+Type in localhost:3000/rescues You can add the name of a rescue by clicking on "Body" in Postman just below the URL and passing in key-value pairs (key = name, val = "new name here")

+* Using the PUT request is easy.
+Type in localhost:3000/rescues/(the id for the rescue you want to update goes here)/ Again, type in the key/val pairs and it will update a rescue, and return a confirmation message letting you know it was successful.

+* DELETE request will delete a rescue.
+Type in localhost:3000/rescues/(the id for the rescue you want to DELETE goes here)/ This will DELETE the rescue.

 _This project uses these versions of Ruby(2.6.3), rails(6.0) and any version a specific Gem(located in Gemfile) included in the project._